-Full applications are sent to three external referees in the field who are asked to rate the scientific value and feasibility of the project.
-These reviews and the original proposals are then rated by members of our Discovery Research Grant review panel.
+Full applications are sent to at least two external referees in the field, who are asked to rate the scientific value and feasibility of the project.
+Applicants will be given the opportunity to respond to the external peer reviews.
+The reviews, rebuttals and the original proposals are then rated by members of our Discovery Research Grant review panel.
 The top-rated applications are funded.
 Applicants are notified of the outcome as soon as possible following the final decision.
-Feedback will be provided to all applicants who are invited to submit a full proposal.

 Everyone involved in the review process of any grant application is asked to abide by our code of conduct.

 Discovery Research Grant Review Panel